DanielSharp01/MAVApp/README.md

+# MÁV APP Backend

+This project is an ASP.net core 2.0 based API for the Hungarian railway company (MÁV).

+## MySQL table structure and static Station data

+Is contained in the tables.sql file in the root of the repository.

-# MÁV API Endpoints
+## MÁV API Endpoints

-## Generally
+### Generally

-Updates directly from MÁV are gonna be limited by the server itself.
-TRAINS will not be callable from the API and TRAIN will only be called on an object no older than 20 seconds.

 Requests can be obtained from (Body as json, Query, etc.).

 Response is json only.

-## Train object
+### Train object

 Depending on how much data is requested of a train (dynamic only/static only/both):

-### Static only
+#### Static only

 ```js
 {